PawseySC/lustre-experiments/dd-tests.md

 i.e.:

-* up to 3X difference in performance
+* up to 3X difference in performance between systems, up to 4X on the same system
 * tests using `dd` on the login node of system (2) *might* be running faster as long as the target file resides on a fast enough file system **AND** the CPU is fast enough when copying data in memory between input and output buffer
 * tests using `dd` on the compute node of system (2) are most likely always going to run slower than anywhere else